 Acupuncture also takes a holistic or whole-body approach to the healing of digestive disorders and other complaints.
 Many factors can influence digestive wellness, from infections and dietary habits to emotional stress.
 Your acupuncturist may prescribe treatments and lifestyle changes to address these causes and triggers.

 What Kinds of Digestive Disorders Can Acupuncture Treat?

 Acupuncture can treat a wide range of digestive conditions and symptoms.
 Your acupuncturist may recommend it for the treatment of specific ailments such as irritable bowel syndrome (IBS), Crohn’s disease, ulcerative colitis, and acid reflux.
 It can also relieve more general issues such as nausea, vomiting, diarrhea, bloating, and constipation.

 Where Do the Needles Go in the Treatment of a Digestive Disorder?

 Acupuncture and acupressure manipulate the exact same points to treat the same kinds of ailments.
 In the case of digestive disorders, these points may lie both on the abdomen and on seemingly unrelated areas of the body.
 Don’t feel too surprised if your treatment includes points on your back, inner ankles, or legs.

 You may receive needles in multiple points aligned along the same digestive meridian, with each needle influencing different symptoms.
-For instance, the Qihai point, located 1.5 inches above the navel, influences the lower abdominal organs, while the Zhongwan point a few inches higher influences the upper abdominal organs.
+For instance, the Qihai point (CV 6), located 1.5 inches below the navel, influences the lower abdominal organs, while the Zhongwan point (CV 12) a few inches above the navel influences the upper abdominal organs.

 How Do Chinese Herbs Support Acupuncture for Digestive Disorders?